md-ajij/NEXT.js-with-Typescript/README.md

 ```

-# 8. Type of Arrow function(sting) that return a sting
+# 8. Type of Arrow function that return a string

 ```
 let myFunc:Function;